fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures.md

 Available at: https://github.com/fsemiz/Introduction-To-Data-Structures

 ### Introduction
 To solve a problem in the world of computer science and normal life, we must first make a plan and determine the solution steps.
 This can be likened to looking at a recipe before cooking.
 To make a computer perform a task, we need to provide more details.
 Technically speaking an algorithm can be defined as the following: "Finite sequence of instructions to perform a specific task in a finite amount of time".
 The basis of creating a good algorithm for many problems lies in storing the data to be used appropriately and efficiently.
-By saying efficient we generally talk about accessing, insertion, deletion, searching, and efficiently sorting the data.
+By saying efficient we generally talk about **accessing**, **insertion**, **deletion**, **searching**, and **sorting** the data.
 These operations complexities are directly related to which container is used to store that data.

 | ![Algorithm](./images/Algorithm.jpg) |
 |:--:|